guikarai/PE-LinuxONE/index.md

 0 upgraded, 0 newly installed, 0 to remove and 106 not upgraded.
 ```

-The dm-crypt feature supports various cipher and hashing algorithms that you can select from the ones that are available in the Kernel and listed in the /proc/crypto procfs file.
+The dm-crypt feature supports various ciphers and hashing algorithms that you can select from the ones that are available in the Kernel and listed in the /proc/crypto procfs file.
 This also means that dm-crypt takes advantage of the unique hardware acceleration features of IBM Z that increase encryption and decryption speed.
 Using the cryptsetup command, create a LUKS partition on the respective disk devices.
 For full disk encryption, use the AES xts hardware feature.
 We choose the AES-xts to achieve a security level of reasonable quality with the best encryption mode.

-To confirm that is the best choise, you can issue the following command:
+To confirm that is the best choice, you can issue the following command:
 ```
 [root@crypt06:~# cryptsetup benchmark
 # Tests are approximate using memory only (no storage IO).